adobe/spacecat-shared/packages/spacecat-shared-utils/README.md

 - `hasText(str)`: Checks if the given string is not empty.
 - `dateAfterDays(number)`: Calculates the date after a specified number of days from the current date.

+The library includes the following http utility functions to create `Response` objects:

+- `ok(body)`: Creates a 200 response with a JSON body.
+- `badRequest(message)`: Creates a 400 response with a JSON body.
+- `notFound(message)`: Creates a 404 response with a JSON body.
+- `internalServerError(message)`: Creates a 500 response with a JSON body.

 ## Testing

 This library includes a comprehensive test suite to ensure the reliability of the utility functions.
 To run the tests, use the following command: